 Remove spice pouch from cooled milk.
 Gently squeeze to remove liquid from the cheesecloth/coffee filter and spices.
 Dispose of spice pouch.

-Store milk in the refrigerator.
+Store milk in a glass container in the refrigerator.

 - If you don’t have kitchen string on hand, use some white thread or unflavored dental floss to tie the spice pouch together.